csvsoundsystem/nicar-cartodb-postgis/README.md

 * Replicable - you can script your workflow, which is great for leaving a trail of your work.
 * It builds on SQL - if you already know SQL, this is an easy way to get into doing GIS analysis.
-* You can query data dynamically - if you have a server that can crunch a PostGIS query and return JSON, you can do dynamic spatial queries in your apps.
+* You can query data dynamically - if you have a server that can crunch a PostGIS query and return JSON, you can do dynamic spatial queries in your apps. e.g. "Find me all points near me."

 ## Installation

-You can install PostGIS locally on your comptuer by following [these guidelines](https://github.com/csvsoundsystem/nicar-cartodb-postgis/blob/gh-pages/SETUP.md#installing-postgis-locally).
+You can install PostGIS locally on your computer by following [these guidelines](https://github.com/csvsoundsystem/nicar-cartodb-postgis/blob/gh-pages/SETUP.md#installing-postgis-locally).
 Since PostGIS is an extension of PostgreSQL, you install PostgreSQL and then activate the PostGIS plugin.

 You can also use [CartoDB](http://cartodb.com) -- like we're doing today -- since CartoDB is in part an interface on top of a PostGIS database.
 Or you can spin up a PostgreSQL database through [Amazon Web Services](http://aws.amazon.com).